anovos/anovos-docs/docs/index.md

 and stability analysis, Anovos improves productivity and helps data scientists build more resilient, higher performing models.

+## 🚀 Getting Started

+To get a first impression of _Anovos_' capabilities, check out our [interactive Getting Started guide](getting-started.md).

+## ❓ Need help?

+Need a little help?
+We're here!

+This documentation provides a thorough introduction to _Anovos_ and includes a comprehensive [API documentation](./docs/anovos-modules-overview/overview/index.md).

+If you have any questions on how to use _Anovos_ or would like to suggest future enhancements, [here's how to reach out](community/communication.md).

+## 🛠 Contributing

+We're happy to welcome you as an _Anovos_ contributor!
-Interested in contributing?
-Check out our [Contributors' Page](/community/contributing/).
+Check out our [Contributors' page](community/contributing.md) for more information.

-## What's Powering Anovos?
+## 🔋 What's Powering Anovos?

-Anovos is built on a curated collection of open source libraries, including:
+_Anovos_ is built on a curated collection of powerful open source libraries, including:

 - [Apache Spark](https://github.com/apache/spark)
 - [datapane](https://github.com/datapane/datapane/)